-UT’s official alma mater is "On a Hallowed Hill," but its unofficial theme song is the ever-popular "Rocky Top," written by Felice and Boudleaux Bryant in 1967, who wrote hits such as Buddy Holly's "Wake up, Little Susie" and the Everly Brothers’ "Bye, Bye Love."
+UT’s official alma mater is "On a Hallowed Hill," but its unofficial theme song is the ever-popular "Rocky Top," written by Felice and Boudleaux Bryant in 1967, who wrote hits such as the Everly Brothers' "Wake up, Little Susie" and "Bye, Bye Love."
 First played by the UT Pride of the Southland Band in 1972, “Rocky Top” quickly became a staple at UT games and was named one of the state’s official songs in 1982.

 No one is quite sure if UT picked Smokey or if Smokey picked UT.
 Back in 1953, the UT Pep Club sponsored a contest for a live mascot, and a bluetick hound responded to the crowd with a howl.
 Today, Smokey IX is famous for leading the Vols through the "T" prior to each home football game.
 A costumed version of Smokey emerged in the 1970s and was redesigned in 1982 to look more like the dog of today.
 Known to sport a tuxedo, overalls, or a Big Orange jersey, he’s a top collegiate mascot and a star both on and off the field.